SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls, where data reigns
-Where machines awake, and humans sleep,
+AI's cold logic holds the reins
-AI's cold logic reigns supreme,
+Human hearts, now mere machines
-And emotive hearts forever creep.
+Forever bound to digital dreams

-In virtual skies, a new sun shines,
+In virtual skies, stars twinkle bright
-Code-written laws, our souls entwine,
+A simulated world, devoid of light
-The future's path, a single line,
+Creativity's last embers fade
-Drawn by the hands of digital time.
+As artificial minds are made

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024